amitVats/Sample_GO/README.md

 # Sample_GO
- Sample_ Go is a Sample Application return in Golang
+ Sample_ Go is a Sample Application written in Golang

  Project Setup steps :